equelin/Unity-Powershell/README.md

 - Set-UnityPool
 - Remove-UnityPool

 Some functions accept pipelining.
-For axample, if you want to delete all the existing LUNS you can do this:
+For example, if you want to delete all the existing LUNS you can do this:

 ```powershell
 Get-UnityLUN | Remove-UnityLUN